Germany

 Germany is a parliamentary democracy with 16 states.
 It has the largest national economy in Europe and is the world’s third largest exporter of goods.

 German is the official language, although English and French may be spoken in some western states and Russian may be spoken in some eastern states.
-Just over half the country identifies as Christian, approximately five percent identify as Muslim, and much of the population does not identify with any religion.
+Just over half the country identifies as Christian, approximately four percent identify as Muslim, and much of the population does not identify with any religion.

 Cash and credit cards are widely accepted.
 It’s common to greet shop owners with “Guten Tag” and “Auf Wiedersehen” as you come and go.